 Open-source script

-In true TradingView spirit, the author of this script has published it open-source, so traders can understand and verify it.
-Cheers to the author!
-You may use it for free, but reuse of this code in a publication is governed by House Rules.
-You can favorite it to use it on a chart.
+In true TradingView spirit, the creator of this script has made it open-source, so that traders can review and verify its functionality.
+Kudos to the author!
+While you can use it for free, remember that republishing the code is subject to our House Rules.

 The information and publications are not meant to be, and do not constitute, financial, investment, trading, or other types of advice or recommendations supplied or endorsed by TradingView.
 Read more in the Terms of Use.